 What about the figures bearing each other bloody elsewhere in the throngs.
-These are all things that play out vadim and enter in these temporary settings.
+These are all things that play our vadim and enter in these temporary settings.
 Smith says this calaba phenomenon.
-There is no the common and are the properties.
+There is no the common and are defined in the common and are defined.